Woodvale (WA)

 The level of cultural diversity witnessed in Woodvale was found to be above average when compared nationally for a number of language and cultural background related metrics

-Woodvale's population showed high linguistic diversity, with 11.4% speaking languages other than English at home.
-In terms of birthplace, 38.3% were born overseas.
-Christianity was the predominant religion, accounting for 49.9%.
+Woodvale's population was found to be more linguistically diverse than most local areas, with 11.4% speaking a language other than English at home as of the latest data.
+Additionally, 38.3% of Woodvale residents were born overseas.
+Christianity was the predominant religion in Woodvale, accounting for 49.9%.

 Frequently Asked Questions - Diversity